whitneyburton/portfolios/students/1605/nicole-marino/20160716-nicole-marino-m1.markdown

 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

-Halfway through headcount I recieved feedback that I was taking too much control over the project.
+Halfway through headcount I received feedback that I was taking too much control over the project.
 I believe that since that feedback was given, I let go of some of my control freak tendencies.
 I also provided feedback for my last partners portfolio.